 - What if I want to reserve a bike?

 Denver B-cycle does not allow members to reserve a bike.

 - What if I want to keep a bike all day or longer?

 Denver B-cycle is a bike-sharing system designed to promote the constant use and turnover of bikes for short journeys.
 The pricing system provides incentives for members to keep their trips short.
 See Denver B-cycle Rates.
 The longer the trip, the higher the usage fee.
 Bikes that are not returned within a three-day limit will be considered lost or stolen and members will be liable for a B-cycle replacement fee (see User Agreement).

 Contact your local bike shop for full-day or longer-term rentals.

 - How do I find stations?

 This website provides a map of all B-stations with real-time information about their status.
-An iPhone app is available with the same information.
+An iPhone and Andriod app is available with the same information.
 System maps are also displayed at each B-station.